Rabin Angeles

-Rabin Josh Macarayo Angeles (born November 14, 2004), is a Filipino actor, model, singer and dancer recognized for his breakout role as Yuri Hanamitchi in the hit Philippine romantic-comedy series Ang Mutya ng Section E.
+Rabin Josh Macarayo Angeles (born November 14, 2004), is a Filipino actor, singer and dancer recognized for his breakout role as Yuri Hanamitchi in the hit Philippine romantic-comedy series Ang Mutya ng Section E.

 Early life

 Rabin Josh Angeles was born in Pampanga, Philippines, and is the youngest of three siblings.
 His father died when he was four years old.
 Angeles graduated high school from Holy Angel University in Pampanga.

 Career

 Debut

 Discovered by film director Jason Paul Laxamana, Angeles began his acting career in 2023 with supporting roles in projects such as the boys' love series The Day I Loved You and the action-fantasy film Penduko.

 His first guest appearance in music videos was in 2023 in "Scarlet" by Marielle Belleza.

 Breakthrough

 In 2024, he was cast as Yuri Hanamitchi, a Filipino-Japanese second lead in the Viva One series Ang Mutya ng Section E. The role, which required him to dye his hair bright red, showcased his willingness to transform physically and emotionally for his characters.
 The series garnered significant attention.

 He won the Excellence Award for Television Actor at the 3rd Laurus Nobilis Media Awards – For his role in Ang Mutya ng Section E.

 Angeles appeared alongside co-star Ashtine Olviga in the music video for Earl Agustin’s chart-topping single "Tibok", which debuted on April 9, 2025.
 The video contributed to the song’s success, which reached No. 1 on the Billboard Philippines Hot 100.
 He released his rendition of the song on music streaming platforms on April 14, 2025.

 Since May 23, 2025, Angeles has been a guest host on the noontime variety show Eat Bulaga! on TV5, appearing every Friday.